-On July 1, 2014, OFAC issued the South Sudan Sanctions Regulations, 31 CFR part 558 (79 FR 37190, July 1, 2014) (the "Regulations"), to implement Executive Order (E.O.)
-13664 of April 3, 2014, "Blocking Property of Certain Persons With Respect to South Sudan" (79 FR 19283, April 7, 2014), pursuant to authorities delegated to the Secretary of the Treasury in E.O.
-13664.
+On December 31, 2015, OFAC issued the Cyber-Related Sanctions Regulations, 31 CFR part 578 (80 FR 81752, December 31, 2015) (the "Regulations") to implement Executive Order (E.O.)
+13694 of April 1, 2015, "Blocking the Property of Certain Persons Engaging in Significant Malicious Cyber-Enabled Activities" (80 FR 18077, April 2, 2015), pursuant to authorities delegated to the Secretary of the Treasury in E.O.
+13694.
 The Regulations were initially issued in abbreviated form for the purpose of providing immediate guidance to the public.
 OFAC is revising the Regulations to further implement E.O.
-13664.
-OFAC is amending and reissuing the Regulations as a more comprehensive set of regulations that includes additional interpretive guidance to the public.
-Due to the number of regulatory provisions that will provide further guidance to the public.
+13694, as amended by E.O.
+13757 of December 28, 2016, "Taking Additional Steps to Address the National Emergency With Respect to Significant Malicious Cyber-Enabled Activities" (82 FR 1, January 3, 2017), as well as certain provisions of title II of the Countering America's Adversaries Through Sanctions Act (Pub.
+L. 115-44, 131 Stat.
+886 (codified in scattered sections of 22 U.S.C.))
+(CAATSA).
+OFAC is amending and reissuing the Regulations as a more comprehensive set of regulations that includes additional interpretive guidance and definitions, general licenses, and other regulatory provisions that will provide further guidance to the public.
 Due to the number of regulatory sections being updated or added, OFAC is reissuing the Regulations in their entirety.
+E.O.
+13694, as amended by E.O.
+13757.

-On April 3, 2014, the President, invoking the authority of, inter alia, the International Emergency Economic Powers Act (50 U.S.C.
+On April 1, 2015, the President, invoking the authority of, inter alia, the International Emergency Economic Powers Act (50 U.S.C.
 1701 et seq.)
 (IEEPA), issued E.O.
-13664.
+13694.
 In E.O.
-13664, the President found that the situation in and in relation to South Sudan, which has been marked by activities that threaten the peace, security, or stability of South Sudan and the surrounding region, including widespread violence and atrocities, human rights abuses, recruitment and use of child soldiers, attacks on peacekeepers, and obstruction of humanitarian operations, poses an unusual and extraordinary threat to the national security and foreign policy of the United States and declared a national emergency to deal with that threat.
+13694, the President determined that the increasing prevalence and severity of malicious cyberenabled activities originating from, or directed by persons located, in whole or in substantial part, outside the United States constitute an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States, and declared a national emergency to deal with that threat.